Business in NYC

-New York City is among the world's most exciting and romantic places, so it's a natural spot to tie the knot.
-Read on for a quick Q&A about how to get hitched in the five boroughs.
+New York City is among the world’s most exciting and romantic places, so it’s a natural spot to tie the knot.
+Read these.
+FAQ bout how to get hitched in the five boroughs.

 Can same-sex couples get married in New York City?